-Although hiring a professional for asbestos testing is strongly recommended, there are signs that can help you determine if your home or building may have asbestos containing materials.
+Although hiring a professional for an asbestos check-up and testing is strongly recommended, there are signs that can help you determine if your home or building may have asbestos-containing materials.

 Building Construction Date

 Asbestos was among one of the most widely used construction materials from the early 1920s until 1989 when an asbestos ban was implemented by the Environmental Protection Agency (EPA).
 It’s important to consider the construction date of your home or building when considering getting an asbestos inspection.
 If the building was constructed from 1920-1989, it is likely that it was built with asbestos-containing materials.